mikmanzato/yabt/README.md

 Dumps [Subversion](https://subversion.apache.org/) repositories.

 Subversion repositories are dumped using the `svnadmin dump` command.
-Hence, this job requires the `svnadmin` command, which is generally available in the `subversion` package of your GNU/Linux distribution.
-Also the job must run on the host which serves SVN repositories, that is, where the svn repository directory is a local directory.
+Hence, this job requires the `svnadmin` command. `svnlook` is also required for incremental backups.
+Both are generally available in the `subversion` package of your GNU/Linux distribution.
+Also the job must run on the host which serves SVN repositories, that is, where the svn repository directory is a local directory. `bzip2` is also required for compression of the resulting dumps.

 Incremental dumps are supported.